QBE-CHMR/CHMTAC-Charlie/README.md

 ---

 ## **Overview**
-CHMTAC is built to scale the reporting, management, and analysis of civilian harm incidents.
+CHMTAC is the tactical version of the CHMR DMP.
+It is built to scale the reporting, management, and analysis of civilian harm incidents.
+This repo is for preproduction release Charlie only, which is not the full DMP.

 It includes:
 - A frontend for submitting and managing reports.
 - A backend for processing and storing data.
    - Redis for temporary data isolation and staging.